SymfonyCasts/30-days-last/sfcasts/twig-component.md

 One of the first interesting things about Twig Components is that you can pass attributes into them.
-As a second argument, pass `formnovalidate` set to `true`, then `class`... and copy this long class list... and paste.
+As a second argument, pass `formnovalidate` set to `true`, then `class`... copy this long class list... and paste.

 When we do that, we get an error... because I forgot my closing comma.
 Better.
 As I was saying, when we do that... we see a button with those Tailwind classes!